 Of interest is the following property.
 The ground state is described by WF (\ref{1-23}) with the product of $N$ triple sines with the wave vector $\textbf{k}_{1}$, and the excited state is presented by the same WF with the factor $\psi_{\textbf{k}}$.
 The sines of the GS set a standing wave in the probability field.
 In the zero approximation, $\psi_{\textbf{k}}$ is equal to $ \rho_{-\textbf{k}}$ with permutations and ``is convolved'' with the sines of the GS, by resulting in a superposition of states, whose structure coincides with that of $\Psi_{0}$ with the difference that the wave vector for some sines differs from $\textbf{k}_{1}$.
 We may roughly say that \textit{the excitation is simply the replacement of one of the standing waves of the GS by a wave with larger $\textbf{k}$}.
 Such a structure of WFs means that the GS is formed by $N$ identical standing ``phonons'' with smallest wave vector $\textbf{k}_{1}$ (for which a half-wave occupies the system).
 In the excited states, a part of phonons is replaced by phonons with different $\textbf{k}$.
 In this case, the meaning of the notion of ``excitation'' is changed, because the GS becomes, in a certain sense, ``excited''.

 With regard for corrections, the harmonics of the GS are not identical by structure to the harmonics of excited states.
-But the GS is the state with $N$ \textit{identical} interacting ``phonons'', their structure may be different from the structure of a single ``ordinary'' phonon.
+But the GS is the state with $N$ \textit{identical} interacting ``phonons'', and their structure may be different from the structure of a single ``ordinary'' phonon.

-By scattering in He II, neutrons create phonons.
+While being scattered in He II, neutrons create phonons.
 This process occurs with the conservation of the momentum.
 In our solution, phonons are standing waves without definite momentum.
 However, the WF of a phonon is a sum of eight traveling waves, each with a definite momentum.
-In a small region of helium, we see a lot of quasiparticles as a moving localized wave packets with a certain momentum.
+In a small region of helium, we see a lot of quasiparticles as moving localized wave packets with a certain momentum.
 Neutrons create, apparently, just such quasiparticles.
 However, each quasiparticle is a part of the total system of standing waves filling the vessel.

 We now return to the method.
 Under periodic BCs, the collections of $\rho_{\textbf{k}_{j}}$ (\ref{1-op}) are functionally independent \cite{yuv1,yuv2}, and $\textbf{k}_{j}$ are quantized by the $2\pi/L$-law (\ref{1-7}).
-But, for new solution, $\textbf{k}_{j}$ are quantized sometimes by the $\pi/L$-law (\ref{1-11}); in this case, the collections of $\rho_{\textbf{k}_{j}}$ (\ref{1-op}) are not functionally independent.
-For example, $\rho_{\textbf{k}_{j}}$ with odd $\textbf{k}$ (with components of the form $(2j+1)\pi/L$) can be expanded in collections (\ref{1-op}) with even $\textbf{k}$ (with components of the form $2j\pi/L$).
-But, in this case, we are faced with difficulties indicated below.
-Therefore, we find a solution without expansion.
-Such a means is quite correct.
-Indeed, let us seek a function in the form
+But, for the new solution, $\textbf{k}_{j}$ are quantized sometimes by the $\pi/L$-law (\ref{1-11}); in this case, the collections of $\rho_{\textbf{k}_{j}}$ (\ref{1-op}) are not functionally independent.
+However, this is not a problem.
+Indeed, let us consider a function